ThatSINEWAVE/PredictionEngine/README.md

 ## How to Contribute

-If you're interested in contributing to Jokes4U, feel free to fork the repository, make your changes, and submit a pull request.
+If you're interested in contributing to Prediction Engine, feel free to fork the repository, make your changes, and submit a pull request.
 Contributions in the form of bug fixes, feature enhancements, or UI improvements are always welcome!

 ## Credits

+Prediction Engine was created by [ThatSINEWAVE](https://github.com/ThatSINEWAVE).
 Special thanks to the following APIs used in this project:
 - [Genderize](https://genderize.io/)
 - [Agify](https://agify.io/)
 - [Nationalize](https://nationalize.io/)